LegendsUnchained/vpx-standalone-alp4k/external/vpx-popeye/README.md

 - Add your personalized launcher.elf and rename it to vpx-popeye.elf
 - Download the table, ROM and directb2s versions listed above and copy them into this folder
 - Note: While this table largely works great, there is a chance the ball may get stuck at times requiring a relaunch.
-- I’m strong to the finish cause I eats me spinach!
+- I’m strong to the finish cause I eats me spinach! :muscle: